 's opening remarks about the environment.
 Subsequent DVD releases do not include this.
 See more

 After their first transfer, Isa and Karen go out into the lava fields for research.
 In the first few shots, Isa's shirt is green, but later it is yellow.
+Although, this may have been intentional to imply subsequent transfers and the passage of time.
 See more

 I don't think you have to leave anything behind.
 Just have a beautiful time like all the other junk litter in the universe, then say goodbye.
 I don't know what else to tell you.
 Perpetuation and all the crap that goes with it is a big hoax anyway.